Welcome to Our Parish!

 We hope you enjoy your visit, and we look forward to meeting you!

 Parish rummage sale.
 Opening of St. Tikhons Memorial Day Weekend festivities.

 5:00 Readers Vespers.

 9:15 Church School

-10:00 Divine Liturgy - followed by fellowship, refreshments and egg hunt.
+10:00 Divine Liturgy - followed by fellowship and refreshments

 |Monthly Calendar >|

 The Mission of The Orthodox Church in America, the local autocephalous Orthodox Christian Church, is to be faithful in fulfilling the commandment of Christ to “Go into all the world and make disciples of all nations, baptizing them in the name of the Father, and of the Son and of the Holy Spirit…”